dutchcoders/anam/README.md

 ANAM has done earned its miles by checking 10s of millions of sites for the specific /.git/HEAD configuration issue.
 More information about this project can be found at [http://internetsecure.today/](http://internetsecure.today).

+The real magic happens in github.com/dutchcoders/netstack, this is the tcp implementation we're using.

 ## Install from source

 ### Install Golang